survivejs/webpack-book/manuscript/understanding_loaders/04_writing_loaders.md

 ## Implementing a Loader

-The loader implementation itself isn't entirely trivial due to the amount of functionality within it.
+The loader implementation isn't entirely trivial due to the amount of functionality within it.
 I ended up using [cheerio](https://www.npmjs.org/package/cheerio) to apply *highlight.js* on the code portions of the passed HTML.
 Cheerio provides an API resembling jQuery making it ideal for small tasks, such as this.

 To keep this discussion simple, I'll give you a subset of the implementation to show you the key parts: